A teacher's guide to school visits

 How can I book our trip?

 All school visits should be booked in advance by filling in our schools booking enquiry form.
 Your school will be invoiced after your visit.
-Please note that education groups without a confirmed booking won’t benefit from our discounted education rates.
+Please note that education groups without a confirmed booking will unfortunately not be able to benefit from our discounted education rates.